It’s your day &

 » How do we book you?

 After we talk (either in person, over the phone or Skype/Facetime/Google Hangout), I need a signed contract and a non-refundable retainer fee ($500 for elopements and $1000 for full weddings) to save the date.
 You will be automatically invoiced for the final portion of your wedding payment a month before your wedding date.
 Portrait session payments are due on the date of your shoot or at contract signing.
-All contracts are sent via Adobe Document Cloud/E-sign Services and are completed and signed online.
+All contracts are completed and signed digitally.
 Invoices for payment will be sent via Freshbooks invoicing.
 Cash, checks, credit cards and Paypal accepted.

 » How many hours of coverage will we need?